Enoch79/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying the lines containing the pattern root from the file
+displaying the numbwe of lines